 Admin & Programs Coordinator

 Nima’s other ‘job’ is being mum to her young son and teenage daughter who always keep her busy with their activities.
 She hopes to have time for hobbies in the not-too-distant future.
-She enjoys home-decorating, music and spending time with her family.
+She enjoys home-decorating, dancing, music and spending time with her family.

 Georgina joined the Mary MacKillop Foundation as our Grants Manager in 2014, excited by the work of our community partners, the success of the scholarship program and the potential to grow the impact of the Foundation even further.